Impact of the COVID-19 pandemic on the environment: Infections

 A wide variety of largely mammalian species, both captive and wild, have been shown to be susceptible to SARS-CoV-2, with some encountering particularly fatal outcomes.
-In particular, both farmed and wild mink have developed symptomatic COVID-19 infections, leading to a 35–55% mortality rate in one study.
-Other animals, such as white-tailed deer, have not exhibited as high mortality numbers but have effectively become natural reservoirs of the virus, with large numbers of free-ranging deer infected throughout the US and Canada, including approximately 80% of Iowa's wild deer herd.
+In particular, both farmed and wild mink have developed highly symptomatic and severe COVID-19 infections, with a mortality rate as high as 35–55% according to one study.
+White-tailed deer, on the other hand, have largely avoided severe outcomes but have effectively become natural reservoirs of the virus, with large numbers of free-ranging deer infected throughout the US and Canada, including approximately 80% of Iowa's wild deer herd.
+An August 2023 study appeared to confirm the status of white-tailed deer as a disease reservoir, noting that the viral evolution of SARS-CoV-2 in deer occurs at triple the rate of its evolution in humans and that infection rates remained high, even in areas rarely frequented by humans.

 Deforestation and reforestation

 Due to the sharp decrease in job opportunities during the pandemic, many unemployed individuals were hired to help illegal deforestation operations throughout the world, specifically in the tropics.
 According to the deforestation alerts from Global Land Analysis & Discovery (GLAD), a total of 9583 km2 of deforested lands were detected across the global tropics during the first month following the establishment of COVID-19 precautions, which was approximately two times that seen the year before, in 2019 (4732 km2).
 The disruption from the pandemic provided cover for illegal deforestation operations in Brazil, which were at a 9-year high.
 Satellite imagery showed deforestation of the Amazon rainforest surging by over 50% compared to baseline levels.
 Conversely, unemployment caused by the COVID-19 pandemic facilitated the recruitment of laborers for Pakistan's 10 Billion Tree Tsunami campaign to plant 10 billion trees – the estimated global annual net loss of trees – over the span of 5 years.
 Because the pandemic saw many authorities unemployed, poaching became much more popular during 2020 and 2021.
 In Columbia, illegal activities and wildfires were the two biggest factors contributing to the further destruction of the rainforests.

 Deforestation has an impact on clean drinking water.
 One study showed that a 1% increase in deforestation decreases access to clean drinking water by 0.93%.
 Deforestation lowers water quality because it lowers the soil infiltration of water which causes a higher level of turbidity in the water.
 In countries that are not able to pay for drinking water treatment this poses a significant issue.